eighty9nine/filament-reports/README.md

 [Full Documentation](https://filament-reports.eightynine.dev/docs)

+## Requirements

+- PHP 8.2 or higher
+- Laravel 10.0, 11.0, or 12.0
+- Filament 3.0 or higher

+> **Note:** Laravel 12 support is now available!
+If you're upgrading from a previous version, please ensure your PHP version is 8.2 or higher as this is required for Laravel 12 compatibility.

 ## 🛠️ Be Part of the Journey

 Hi, I'm Eighty Nine.
 I created reports plugin to solve real problems I faced as a developer.
 Your sponsorship will allow me to dedicate more time to enhancing these tools and helping more people.
 [Become a sponsor](https://github.com/sponsors/eighty9nine) and join me in making a positive impact on the developer community.